TLW Lesson Suggestions

 D) Encourage interaction as students take turns:

 1) Assign a question-maker to each turn-taker

-2) Advise students to raise hands when they think of a question
+2) Advise all students to raise their hands when they want to participate

-3) Use random selection to prompt students to make questions
+3) Use random selection (“A” above) to prompt students to participate

 If you feel you have less talking time than other students

 you can prepare questions related to the assigned topic.

 If you have any other problems, talk to the teacher.

 Don’t try to change the curriculum by yourself.

 There are other ways to make learning better for all.